BeetleBeast/Hermidata/README.md

 - The Sheet URL is parsed to extract the `spreadsheetId`
 - Entries are appended using the Google Sheets API `append` endpoint
-- Requires OAuth sign-in every 10min (interactive)
+- Requires OAuth sign-in (interactive)

 ---